Hong Kong is currently being ruled by the barbarian Beijing regime not because

 faculty of the College of Logistic Engineering in

 1964.
-Du was a vice chief of armament department at the military
+Du was a vice chief of armament department at the military region

 the chief of armament department of PLA Hong Kong Garrison.
 Du returned to